fintechees/Expert-Advisor-Cpp-Compiler/README.md

 This is a Nodejs package to help Fintechee's users compile C/C++ source codes(to make the expert advisors runnable on browser).
 It will be installed on your local PC.
 So, network is not required to compile your C/C++ source files.

-To know more details about Fintechee, please access our official website: hhtps://www.fintechee.com or our main Github repo: https://github.com/fintechee/Expert-Advisor-Studio
+To know more details about Fintechee, please access our official website: https://www.fintechee.com or our main Github repo: https://github.com/fintechee/Expert-Advisor-Studio

+## Prerequisite
+Emscripten is required to compile C/C++ files.
+So, you need to install it in advance.

 ## Usage
 1. Installation